Alberta Highway 10

 Highway 10 is a 22 km highway in southern Alberta, Canada that forms a part of Hoo Doo Trail.
 It is located wholly within the Town of Drumheller as a result of the former City of Drumheller's amalgamation with the Municipal District of Badlands No. 7 on January 1, 1998.
 It begins at Highway 9 in the heart of Drumheller and extends southeast along the Red Deer River where it passes through Rosedale, then crosses Highway 56 and travels through East Coulee.
-It ends by splitting off into Highways 570, 564, and 569.
+It ends at the entrance to the Atlas Coal Mine, a National Historic Site of Canada since 2001, where it continues as Highway 569.

+The communities along the route — Rosedale, East Coulee, and (via Highway 10X) Wayne — developed as coal-mining settlements during the first half of the twentieth century, when the Drumheller valley was Alberta's most productive coalfield.

 Route description

 Highway 10 is 22 km long.
 The route begins at a signalized intersection with Highway 9 in central Drumheller approximately 400 m south of the Red Deer River.
-Continuing as four-lane Railway Avenue southeast through the river valley concurrent with Highway 56 at a speed limit of 50 kph, the highway exits Drumheller.
+Continuing as four-lane Railway Avenue southeast through the river valley concurrent with Highway 56 at a speed limit of 50 kph, the highway exits the Drumheller main townsite.
 It becomes to a two-lane rural highway with a speed limit of 100 kph as it passes the Drumheller Regional Landfill and jogs to within 100 m of the Red Deer River.
 The highway continues for another 4 km and enters Rosedale where the limit again reduces to 50 km/h.
 Just prior to crossing the Red Deer River, Highway 10X splits to the southwest from the combined Highway 10/56, paralleling the Rosebud River.

 Highway 10/56 continues across the Rosebud River, exiting Rosedale where the speed limit again increases to 100 km/h.
 East of Rosedale, Highway 56 splits due south toward Dalum and Hussar, while Highway 10 continues to the southeast to Cambria after which it crosses the Red Deer River.
 Highway 849 then splits to the north en route to Michichi and Highway 10 continues east paralleling the river, now on its north bank.
 Highway 573 is the next to split from Highway 10.
-It proceeds due east while Highway 10 continues southeast through the scenic river valley to Lehigh and East Coulee.
-East of Lehigh, the road continues east along the north river bank to Dorothy as Highway 570, while Highway 10 veers to the south concurrent with Highway 569 to cross the river.
-Less than 2 km south of the river, the combined highway meets Highway 564 and the Highway 10 designation ends.
+It proceeds due east while Highway 10 continues southeast through the scenic river valley to Lehigh and East Coulee, a former coal-mining community that had a population of approximately 3,000 at its mid-1940s peak before declining sharply as regional coal production contracted in the 1950s.
+East of Lehigh, the road continues east along the north river bank to Dorothy as Highway 570, while Highway 10 veers to the south across the river.
+Just to the south of the river, Highway 10 ends at the entrance to the Atlas Coal Mine and continues as Highway 569.
+The mine operated from 1936 to 1974 and preserves one of Canada's last surviving wooden mine tipples; it was designated a National Historic Site in 2001 for its role in the history of coal production in the Drumheller valley.